 The American Venture Capital Fnd Loup Ventures conducts an annual test to check the “IQ” of voice assistants such as Google Assistant, Amazon Alexa and Siri.
 Using 5 types of questions or statements the skills of the respective voice assistants are tested.
 Questions about local recommendations, ordering products, directions, general information and instructions, for example, to remember a specific date and more are asked.
 Astonishingly, Google Assistant outdid all competitors in 4 of the 5 categories, except for instructions, that is where Siri excelled.

-The reason for Google Assistant having the best response rate for simple general questions is that Google builds on the best database with billions of indexed websites and structured metadata.
+Google Assistant has the best response rate for simple general quetions.
+The reason for this is that Google builds on the best database with billions of indexed websites and structured metadata.

 Google’s enormous preeminence definitely comes in handy as its “ranking factors” serve millions of webmasters as a standard for preparing their web content in order to be listed on the popular “Google Page One” – the first page of search results.